parth-sarawgi09/e-commerce-application-follow-along/README.md

 # Milestone 19 - Cart Page & Quantity Control

 Welcome to *Milestone 19* of our project! 🎉 In this milestone, we focused on creating the frontend for the cart page, allowing users to view products and manage quantities directly within the cart.
 Additionally, we developed backend endpoints to handle increasing and decreasing product quantities.

+# Milestone 20 - Profile Page & User Data Display

+Welcome to *Milestone 20* of our project! 🌟 In this milestone, we focused on creating a user profile page where we can display all the user data fetched from the backend.
+Additionally, we developed an API endpoint to send user data, which includes details like name, profile photo, email, and addresses.